This blog provides information for educational purposes only. Read our complete summary for more info.

 Moonshine and Blindness

-Methyl alcohol (methanol) is the bad stuff that could be found in moonshine.
+Methyl alcohol (methanol) is the bad stuff that could be found in moonshine (or any distilled spirit for that matter).
 Pure methanol is very dangerous and it is definitely able to cause blindness and even kill people.
 As little as 10 ml of pure methanol could blind someone and as little as 30 ml could kill someone.
-30 mililiters is equivalent to the amount of liquid in a standard shot glass.
+30 milliliters is equivalent to the amount of liquid in a standard shot glass.

 How is Methanol Produced?